mikefogg/CrittercismModule/README.md

 //
 // *** Set some metadata on the user ***
-// NOTE: This can be set at any time and setting it again will override the last username
+// NOTE: This can be set at any time and setting it again will override the previous value
 //

 Crittercism.setMetaData({